 3. On each node apart from the one hosting Deltanji, define the following using Management Portal:

 - An ECP connection to the Deltanji node.
 For consistency use the same connection name on each node.
 The suggested name is DELTANJI.

-- A remote database definition named DELTANJI using the ECP connection defined in the previous step to access to the Deltanji database on the Deltanji node.
+- A remote database definition named DELTANJI using the ECP connection defined in the previous step to access to the Deltanji database (normally named DELTANJI) on the Deltanji node.

-- A namespace that uses the DELTANJI remote database as its default database for globals, and uses the DELTANJI-LOCAL database as its default for routines.
+- A namespace that uses the DELTANJI remote database as its default database for globals and uses the DELTANJI-LOCAL database as its default for routines.
 The namespace name must match the one on the Deltanji node, which is normally called DELTANJI.
 Where possible, clear the checkbox that would otherwise create a default web application for the namespace.
 On Ensemble 2017.1 or later, also opt not to Ensemble-enable the namespace.
 When creating this namespace it is advisable to point it initially at the DELTANJI-LOCAL database for both globals and routines.
 Then after the namespace has been created you should edit its definition to use the DELTANJI remote database for globals.

 - The following mappings on the %ALL pseudo-namespace: